andydunstall/piko/docs/manage/observability.md

 `pico status proxy endpoints`.
 Or to inspect the set of known nodes in the cluster use `pico status cluster nodes`.

-Configure the server URL with `--server`.
+Configure the server URL with `--server.url`.
+You can also forward to a particular node ID using `--forward` (which can be useful when all nodes are behind a load balancer).